ocramz/petsc-hs/README.md

 Clone the repository and enter its root directory:

-    * `git clone https://github.com/ocramz/petsc-hs.git && cd petsc-hs`
+    git clone https://github.com/ocramz/petsc-hs.git && cd petsc-hs

 ### 2

-If you already have a working PETSc installation, the PETSC_DIR and PETSC_ARCH environment variables are set and `stack` is installed and in PATH, proceed to Step 3,
+If you already have a working PETSc installation, the `PETSC_DIR` and `PETSC_ARCH` environment variables are set and `stack` is installed and in PATH, proceed to Step 3,

 otherwise

 * Download and install the `stack` build tool following these [instructions](http://docs.haskellstack.org/en/stable/README.html).

     _IMPORTANT_ : The environment variables denoting the PETSc architecture and root directories must be in the scope of the shell performing the next step.
 If they are not defined, the PETSc configuration step figures them out and  1. sets the PETSc root directory to where the PETSc archive has been decompressed, 2. compiles the dynamic libraries in a sub-directory whose name starts with `arch-`.
-In this case it's up to the user to export these as `$PETSC_DIR` and `$PETSC_ARCH`, respectively, before proceeding to Step 3.
+In this case it's up to the user to export these as `PETSC_DIR` and `PETSC_ARCH`, respectively, before proceeding to Step 3.

 * Install PETSc and MPICH.
 Download the archive from [here](http://www.mcs.anl.gov/petsc/download/index.html) and please refer to [this page](http://www.mcs.anl.gov/petsc/documentation/installation.html) for detailed configuration and installation instructions.
     * We provide a default shell script to automate the PETSc download and installation, for a common single-node configuration: